poorscoot/TFG/README.md

 Tests (Only the tests with a python script are functional)

-    1.Tests wether or not the server answers a BEGIN message.
+    1. Tests wether or not the server answers a BEGIN message.

     2. Tests wether or not it answers with the QoS characteristics proposed.
 (Optional).

+    3. Checks if the server answers a READY 0 and advances to the next stage if the measurements are correct.

+    4. Checks wether or not the server sends an ALERT if the measurements in Stage 0 do not meet requirements.

+    5. Checks wether or not the server accepts a READY 1 if Stage 0 isn't necessary (Latency & Jitter = 0) and starts Stage 1.

     16. Tests wether or not the client sends a BEGIN message.